44px/widget-kit/packages/rpc/README.md

 ### `createRequest(method, ...args)`

-Creates request object that could be sent later
+Creates request object that could be sent later.

-- `method`: a name of the called method
+- `method`: a name of the called method.
-- `args`: arguments that would be passed to method handler
+- `args`: arguments that would be passed to method handler.

 Example: